Manasichi Choodu (film): Production

 Sukumar worked as an assistant director for the film.

 Soundtrack

 The music is composed by Mani Sharma.
 The song "Anthey Ee Prema Varusa" was well received.

 Reception

 A critic from Deccan Herald opined that "On the whole a good entertainer".
+Jeevi of Idlebrain.com felt that Ravi Teja "delivered his best performance so far in Manasichi Choodu".
 Naveen and Varma later collaborated again for Aadi Lakshmi (2006).